 In addition to a huge mall complex, various more-or-less standalone giant stores fill out the SCS area.
 A big IKEA is here, for example.

-If you don’t want to drive out there, the Badner Bahn city train takes you from Vienna’s centre to the Vösendorf SCS stop.
-The Badner Bahn starts at the Oper/Karlsplatz stop opposite the state opera house.
+If you don’t want to drive out there, the Badner Bahn city train takes you from Vienna to the Vösendorf SCS stop.

 Other shopping complexes